The Schwinger action principle for classical systems: Conclusions

 \section{Conclusions}

 We have shown that the equations of motion of classical mechanics are derivable from the Schwinger action principle.
 An interpretation as a stationary principle in the $(x,\lambda_{v})$ space is possible for velocity-independent forces.
-The situation for forces that do depend on $\hat{\mathbf{v}}$ remains unclear since $\hat{\mathbf{v}}$ and $\hat{\lambda}_{\mathbf{v}}$ are incompatible operators in the quantum sense.
-It is worth pointing out that the operators $(\hat{\lambda}_{x},\hat{\lambda}_{v})$, usually taken as hidden variables, play a central role in the results given in the paper; this is in sharp contrast to Hamilton's principle.
-The relation between Hamilton's and Schwinger's principles requires further investigation.
+The interpretation for forces that do depend on $\hat{\mathbf{v}}$ remains unclear since $\hat{\mathbf{v}}$ and $\hat{\lambda}_{\mathbf{v}}$ are incompatible operators in the quantum sense.
+It is worth pointing out that the operators $(\hat{\lambda}_{x},\hat{\lambda}_{v})$, usually taken as hidden variables, play a central role in the results given in the paper; this is in sharp contrast to Hamilton's principle where only observable operators appear.
+Another crucial difference is that the Schwinger ``Lagrangian'' operator is given directly in terms of the forces and not in terms of the potentials.
+The relation between Schwinger's and Hamilton's principles requires further investigation.